-How to Change WordPress URLs in MySQL Database Using phpMyAdmin
+How to Change WordPress URL in Database: A MySQL Tutorial Using phpMyAdmin

 WordPress uses MySQL database to store all its data, including site URLs.
 So if for some reason you need to change your WordPress URL, it’s necessary to tweak some data in MySQL.
 Keep reading to know how to do it.

 1. Determining the Name of WordPress MySQL Database